M66B/FairEmail/FAQ.md

 * ~~A [bug in Android 5.1 and 6](https://issuetracker.google.com/issues/37054851) causes apps to sometimes show a wrong time format.
 Toggling the Android setting *Use 24-hour format* might temporarily solve the issue.
 A workaround was added.~~
 * ~~A [bug in Google Drive](https://issuetracker.google.com/issues/126362828) causes files exported to Google Drive to be empty.
 Google has fixed this.~~
-* ~~A [bug in AndroidX](https://issuetracker.google.com/issues/78495471) lets FairEmail occasionally crash on long pressing or swiping.
+* ~~A [bug in AndroidX](https://issuetracker.google.com/issues/78495471) causes FairEmail to occasionally crash on long pressing or swiping.
 Google has fixed this.~~
 * ~~A [bug in AndroidX ROOM](https://issuetracker.google.com/issues/138441698) causes sometimes a crash with "*...
 Exception while computing database live data ...
 Couldn't read row ...*".
 A workaround was added.~~
-* A [bug in Android](https://issuetracker.google.com/issues/119872129) lets FairEmail crash with "*...
+* A [bug in Android](https://issuetracker.google.com/issues/119872129) causes FairEmail to crash with "*...
 Bad notification posted ...*" on some devices once after updating FairEmail and tapping on a notification.
 * A [bug in Android](https://issuetracker.google.com/issues/62427912) sometimes causes a crash with "*...
 ActivityRecord not found for ...*" after updating FairEmail.
 Reinstalling ([source](https://stackoverflow.com/questions/46309428/android-activitythread-reportsizeconfigurations-causes-app-to-freeze-with-black)) might fix the problem.
 * A [bug in Android](https://issuetracker.google.com/issues/37018931) sometimes causes a crash with *...
 InputChannel is not initialized ...* on some devices.
 * ~~A [bug in LineageOS](https://review.lineageos.org/c/LineageOS/android_frameworks_base/+/265273) sometimes causes a crash with *... java.lang.ArrayIndexOutOfBoundsException: length=...; index=... ...*.~~
-* A bug in Nova Launcher on Android 5.x lets FairEmail crash with a *java.lang.StackOverflowError* when Nova Launcher has access to the accessibility service.
+* A bug in Nova Launcher on Android 5.x causes FairEmail to crash with a *java.lang.StackOverflowError* when Nova Launcher has access to the accessibility service.
 * ~~The folder selector sometimes shows no folders for yet unknown reasons.
 This seems to be fixed.~~
 * ~~A [bug in AndroidX](https://issuetracker.google.com/issues/64729576) makes it hard to grap the fast scroller.
 A workaround was added.~~
 * ~~Encryption with YubiKey results into an infinite loop.
 This seems to be caused by a [bug in OpenKeychain](https://github.com/open-keychain/open-keychain/issues/2507).~~